What is dysthymia?

 - Eat healthy, well-balanced meals.

-- Stay away from alcohol and drugs.
+- Stay away from alcohol and illegal drugs.
 These can make depression worse.

 - It is best to postpone big decisions until the depression has lifted.
-Before making a big change such as a new job or getting married or divorced, discuss it with others who know you well and have a more objective view of your situation.
+Before making a big change, such as starting a new job or getting married or divorced, discuss it with others who know you well and have a more objective view of your situation.

 - Remember: People rarely "snap out of" a depression.
 But they can feel a little better day-by-day.

 - Try to be patient and focus on the positives.
 It may help replace the negative thinking that is part of the depression, and the negative thoughts will disappear as your depression responds to treatment.

 - Let your family and friends help you.

 - Don't stop or adjust your prescribed medicines until you talk with your mental health provider